NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 ![ASHRAE 62.1 Simplified Procedure](code_language.png)

-The Simplified Procedure (SP) is required by ASHRAE Standard 90.1 to calculate the zone air flow rate in dead band when zones with thermostatic DDC controls are served by terminal boxes that re-heat and/or re-cool the air delivered to the zone (see section 6.5.2.1, exception 2.a.(1)).
+The Simplified Procedure (SP) is referenced by ASHRAE Standard 90.1 to limit the zone air flow rate in dead band when zones with thermostatic DDC controls are served by terminal boxes that re-heat and/or re-cool the air delivered to the zone (see section 6.5.2.1, exception 2.a.(1)).

 EnergyPlus is currently able to calculate the design OA intake of multi-zone systems based on the VRP but not based on the SP.
 EnergyPlus currently handles both multi- and single-zone VRP calculations for single- and dual-duct systems.